Chapter 9 - Living Under the Hollywood Sign

 I remember at one point swimming out to one of the rafts in the middle of the lake and just lying back looking at the sky.
 To be back in this place after so many years and yet still have some things the same, was truly a mystery of how the universe moves sometimes.

 David Todd and his team were left to finish the coding on Thunder in Paradise.
-At the same time, the Interactive Academy Awards announced the nominees for its 1994 awards that would be given out on the TNT cable TV network.
+At the same time, the Interactive Academy Awards announced the nominees for its 1994 awards.
+They were going to be given out on the TNT cable TV network.
 It was a bit weird for me having just left POV, but Phillips agreed to let me represent our titles at the awards.
 It was a big night for us.
-Voyeur won seven interactive academy awards including mine - best interactive movie (design), best drama (story) and best soundtrack.
-Boxing also won the Interactive Academy Award - for best Sports Title.
+Voyeur won seven interactive academy awards including my personal ones - best interactive movie (design), and best drama. (story) Boxing also won the Interactive Academy Award - for best Sports Title.

 You know that fantasy that many have of standing up at the Academy Awards and giving an acceptance speech?
 Well, this night was the closet I ever got to that.
-Not that awards really mean anything, but it felt like a great acknowledgement for all the work we had done at POV.
-The Time Warner folks were in the audience and came up afterwards all excited about me joining them.
+Not that awards ever really mean anything, but it felt like a great acknowledgement for all the work we had done at POV.
+The Time Warner folks were in the audience that night as well and came up afterwards all excited about me joining them.

 Through all these changes, Joyce and I had been struggling about what to do with Sevrin.
 I really didn’t know sometimes if she would be able to function in the real world, but Joyce always believed.
-She was right eventually, but an incident occurred that represented the last straw for me.
-Sevrin who was now driving had taken the car and lied about where she was going.
-She was attracted to the arts community in a bleak part of LA.
+She was right... eventually, but an incident occurred that represented the last straw for me.
+Sevrin was now driving.
+She had taken the car one night and lied about where she was going.
+She was attracted to this arts community in a bleak part of LA.
 When she came home, Joyce was really angry.
 Me, not so much this time.
 How many times did I take the car when I was a kid and go someplace I didn’t belong.

 At that point I went ballistic.
-Joyce came up behind me, and Sevrin wanting to get out of the way of my anger, pushed us both hard against the wall in the hall and ran to her bedroom with me right behind her.
+Joyce came up behind me.
+Sevrin wanting to get out of the way of my anger, pushed us both hard back against the wall in the hall and ran to her bedroom with me right behind her.
 I felt a blind rage come up.
 All the times we had dealt with this were coming to a head.
 When she slammed her bedroom door in my face, I backed up and kicked it in, knocking it off its hinges.
-Sevrin by that time was out the door to the back yard, but if she had been standing there, it would have not been good.
+Sevrin by that time was out the door to the back yard, but if she had been standing there, she could have been hurt.
 Sevrin disappeared into the night.
 Joyce was beside herself and I said, let her go.
-She can live somewhere else until she agrees to play by the house rules of our family.
+She can live somewhere else until she agrees to play by the family agreements like the rest of us.

 Sevrin was gone for two days as I remember, but as I came home on the third day from work I realized she was back in the house.
 I asked Joyce if she had laid down the conditions for returning and she said no, she was just glad she was home.

 That was the moment that I knew we were in trouble.
-If Joyce was going to seemingly undermine our rules again, how was Sevrin ever going to learn?
-And for me, I didn't want to feel the kind of rage that came up again and I was tired of the drama that ruled all of our lives.
+If Joyce was going to continue to undermine our agreements with Sevrin, even if she thought she had good reasons, how was Sevrin ever going to learn?
+And for me, I didn't want to feel the kind of rage come up again and I was really tired of the drama that ruled all of our lives.
 It took a little time, but I found an apartment behind the studio and moved some stuff out.
 I just needed the space and Joyce didn’t complain too much at that point.

 What Are We Doing?

 I am not going into all the detail of what happened next, but I will say my old pattern came up again.
 My big career was in high gear and I wanted to play.
 While all this was going on Lena and her husband had separated as well.
 Lena now had her own home with her son.
-We had continued to really enjoy working together.
-I had never had a creative partner that was now going to be my lover.
+We had continued to enjoy working together.
+I had never had a creative partner that was now... going to be my lover.
 You could make an argument that both Lena and I were still recovering from our failed marriages.
-We both certainly found long term relationships after Lena had the good sense to leave what we had, but at the time we were having fun and we just fell in deeper.
+We both certainly found long term relationships after Lena had the good sense to move off, but at the time we were having fun and we just fell in deeper.

 Arriving at Time Warner Interactive